 Understand general and local weather patterns.
+NZ weather can be highly unpredictable, check the forecast and expect changes.
 Respect your environment: the terrain, the conditions, the weather and the water - river, glacier, lake or sea.
 A river may rise very quickly even if it's not raining where you are.
 NEVER cross a river in flood.
 On the coast, travelling at low tide is always easier and safer.

 Be vigilant.
 Continually reassess the risks.
 Observe the environment, the weather, your people and your equipment.
 Check the weather and consider alternatives if it looks bad.